sidharthrashwana/NASA-Open-APIs/README.md

 - Add your NASA API key to the designated placeholders in the `app.py` file.

 ## Credits
-This project is developed for the NASA Space App Challenge by [Your Name].
+This project is developed for the NASA Space App Challenge by Sidharth Rashwana.

-## License
-This project is licensed under the [MIT License](LICENSE).